- Best Overall (Adult 1-5): Hill’s Science Diet Adult Large Breed , large-breed kibble size, joint support

 If this topic interests you, our companion article on Best Joint Supplement for Golden Retrievers: 8 Vet Picks covers more detail.

 If this topic interests you, our companion article on Can Golden Retrievers Be Outside Dogs?
-Vet-Backed Guide covers more detail.
+Complete Guide covers more detail.

 Readers comparing options often find our piece on Best Shampoo for Golden Retrievers: 8 Vet-Tech Picks helpful for additional context.